Chowdhury-DSP/BYOD/README.md

 tone-shaping filters, and a handful of other useful processing blocks.

+**BYOD is currently in pre-release.
+More information will be made available soon!**

 ## Building

 To build from scratch, you must have CMake installed.